How can you protect your community against knife crime?

 Many young people also think that if you stab someone in a certain place – like the bum – that won’t cause serious damage.
 This also is wrong.

-The Ben Kinsella Trust – set up by the family of the 16-year-old stabbed to death in Islington, north London in 2008 – has published an excellent guide to help adults discuss knife crime with children and young people.
-Written by a police officer, PC Ian Scanlon, this guide provides key facts about knife crime that you should share with young people as part of the conversation, and answers to many of the questions that young people are likely to ask.
+The Ben Kinsella Trust – set up by the family of the 16-year-old stabbed to death in Islington, north London in 2008 – has published an excellent guide to help parents and carers discuss knife crime with children and young people.
 There’s also advice for young people themselves who might be worried about or already involved in knife crime.

 Here are some key facts to use in your conversations with young people about knife crime: